shiyihe-neko/reVISit_study/a-usability-study/assets/consent.md

 **Reward:** $8.

 For more information about this research or about the rights of research participants, or in case of research-related injury, contact: shiyi.he@utah.edu.
 In addition, you may contact the IRB department, Tel.
 (801) 581-3655, Email: IRB@hsc.utah.edu.

 Your participation in this research is voluntary.
 Your refusal to participate will not result in any penalty to you or any loss of benefits to which you may otherwise be entitled.
 You may decide to stop participating in the research at any time without penalty or loss of other benefits.
 The project investigators retain the right to cancel or postpone the experimental procedures at any time they see fit.

+Compensation will only be provided if the study is fully completed and submitted.
+You will not be allowed to process the following study or receive compensation if you do not meet the eligibility requirements.
+Please follow the task instructions carefully.
+We will track and record your attempts, and any use of AI assistance is strictly prohibited (e.g., for text-based tasks, you must type your responses yourself).
+Additionally, any attempt that is not serious—such as merely clicking through without thinking—will be considered incomplete and will not be compensated.

 By accepting below, you acknowledge that you have been informed about and consent to be a participant in the study described above.
 Make sure that your questions are answered to your satisfaction before signing.
 You are entitled to retain a copy of this consent agreement.